Khalil-Zaman/immutable-x-marketplace-sales-twitter-bot/README.md

 # Immutable X Sales Twitter Bot

-A (quickly put together) bot that monitors the Layer 2, Immutable X, sales for a given collection & then posts them to Twitter.
+A (quickly put together) bot that monitors Immutable X (ETH Layer 2 "built for NFTs") sales for a given collection & then posts them to Twitter.

 ## Requirements